shodruky-rhyammer/gl-streaming/README.md

 [Demo Video2](http://youtu.be/y0eRwrwetcA)

-## Note
+## Notes
+- **This Android port is experimental and will not work!**
-Default port of server and client:
+- Default port of server: 18145, client: 18146.
-+ Server: 18145
-+ Client: 18146

 ## Quick start